matthew-a-thomas/Matt.Encoding.Fountain/README.md

 ![Number of nines after decimal place](https://raw.githubusercontent.com/matthew-a-thomas/Matt.Encoding.Fountain/readme-updates/Number%20of%20nines%20after%20decimal%20place.gif "Number of nines after decimal place")

-### There is a limit to how many slices there can be
+### There _is_ a limit to how many slices there can be

 If you understand that each slice is just a random linear combination of subsections of your data, then you'll recognize that there can be this many distinct slices (where 1/_k_ is the size of each slice):

 ![Number of distinct slices](https://github.com/matthew-a-thomas/Matt.Encoding.Fountain/blob/readme-updates/Number%20of%20distinct%20slices.gif?raw=true "Number of distinct slices")

+But if you choose _k_ = 190 then you'll be able to generate more distinct slices than there are atoms in the Sun.